Chacala one of Mexico’s best kept secrets

 Most of Chacala’s palapa-covered restaurants are located along the beachfront and feature the best in seafood from the local area.
 Savor freshly caught or harvested lobster, shrimp, mahi-mahi, oysters, or other local favorites.
 New restaurants located away from the beach offer a bit of a different cuisine.
 Your Casa de Tortugas host or hostess will steer you to in the right direction to suit your tastes.
 Go casual.
 There is no need to dress up in Chacala.

 How to get to Chacala

 Another option is to buy a ticket for an airport taxi to the Puerto Vallarta bus terminal (“Al central de caminiones, por favor”).
 The bus terminal is one kilometer away.
-There, you can go to the Pacifico bus counter and purchase a ticket to Las Varas which costs about $7.00 per person.
+There, you can go to the Pacifico bus counter and purchase a ticket to Las Varas.
 Board a northbound bus to Tepic and get off at Las Varas.
-From Las Varas, take a green and yellow collective taxi to Chacala which costs about $1.00 during the day and about $10.00 in the evening.
+From Las Varas, take a green and yellow collective taxi to Chacala.